Parallel and Contraparallel Aspects

 Students sometimes conflate contraparallels with antiscia.
 They are genuinely distinct.
 An antiscion matches bodies by ecliptic longitude reflected across the Cancer-Capricorn solstice axis.
 A contraparallel matches bodies by declination across the celestial equator.
 The two often point at the same pair because the solstice axis and the equator are related geometrically, but they are computed on different coordinates and carry slightly different traditional meanings.

-- Dane Rudhyar, The Astrology of Personality (1936) — treatment of latitude and declination aspects alongside his mandala work.
+• Dane Rudhyar, The Astrology of Personality (1936): treatment of declination aspects alongside his mandala work.

-- Reinhold Ebertin, The Combination of Stellar Influences (1940 / English 1972) — midpoint tradition includes declination material.
+• Reinhold Ebertin, The Combination of Stellar Influences (1940 / English 1972): midpoint tradition context for declination-aware practice.